There is widespread support in the literature that headaches are often multifactorial in their origins.

 If your assessment reveals poor posture, limited range of cervical spine movement, palpatory tightness or a reproduction of symptoms on cervical palpation you may consider referring to physiotherapy.

 Even a short trial period of treatment is often useful to help with differential diagnosis provided medical review is arranged if symptoms remain unchanged.

-Treatment is guided by signs and symptoms but the literature supports a 2 phase programme:
+Treatment is guided by signs and symptoms but the literature supports a 2 phase program:

-LifeCare Physiotherapists are involved in a comprehensive ongoing education programme including the management of acute and chronic headaches.
+Lifecare physiotherapists are involved in a comprehensive ongoing education program including the management of acute and chronic headaches.

 For more information, see your local Lifecare practitioner.

 Click here to find your closest Lifecare clinic